For kids with COVID-19, everyday life can be a struggle

 “Yes, baby,” the nurse says.
 “It’s so we can figure all this out.”

-“If her daddy was here, he’d take her to Dave & Busters after this,” Chiles says, before lowering her voice so her daughter can’t hear what she’s going to say.
-Her husband, Rodney Chiles, wasn’t vaccinated.
+“If her daddy was here, he’d take her to Dave & Busters after this,” Mitchell says, before lowering her voice so her daughter can’t hear what she’s going to say.
+Her longtime partner, Rodney Chiles, wasn’t vaccinated.

 He had qualms, like many do, about the vaccine and was waiting to get it.
 Shortly after Brooklynn tested positive during the run of the delta variant, he started feeling sick and went downhill fast.
 Chiles had pre-existing conditions, too, which accelerated his death.
 He was 42.

-“I’ll tell you what,” Danielle Chiles says.
+“I’ll tell you what,” Mitchell says.
 “The only reason I’m still here is because I have a child.”

 In her room, there’s a big photo of her dad and her, though she usually sleeps in bed with her mom now.

-“Even though kids aren’t as sick, they are losing,” said Chiles.
+“Even though kids aren’t as sick, they are losing,” Mitchell said.
 “They’re losing parents, social lives, entire years.
 Yes, kids are resilient, but they can’t go on like this.
 No one is this resilient.”

 AP Medical Writer Lauran Neergaard contributed to this report.